Area of Expertise

-Dezsö J. Horváth is Dean and Tanna H. Schulich Chair in Strategic Management at the Schulich School of Business, York University, where he has been a member of the faculty since 1977.
+Dezsö J. Horváth is Dean Emeritus at the Schulich School of Business, York University, where he has been a member of the faculty since 1977.
 Dr. Horváth is an electrical engineer and holds a Master’s degree in Business Administration and Licentiate and PhD degrees in Management from Sweden.
 Following an early career in research and development with the Swedish multinational ASEA (now ABB), he was appointed to increasingly senior academic positions at Swedish universities before joining York.
 In addition to publishing books and articles on strategic management and international business, he has been engaged by major corporations and governments as a consultant in these fields.

 Under Dr. Horváth’s leadership, Schulich has risen steadily in global rankings.
-Schulich’s MBA program is ranked #1 in the world by Corporate Knights and among the world’s leading MBA programs by The Economist, Forbes and CNN Expansión.
-The Kellogg-Schulich EMBA program is ranked #5 in the world by The Economist and #1 in Canada by the Financial Times of London.
+Schulich’s MBA program is ranked #2 in the world by Corporate Knights and among the world’s leading MBA programs by The Economist, Forbes and CNN Expansión.
+The Kellogg-Schulich EMBA program is ranked #8 in the world by The Economist, #4 in the world by QS Global EMBA, and #1 in Canada by The Economist and QS.

-In addition to being a faculty member at York University, Dean Horváth is currently a Director of Westport Innovations Inc. (2001-); Inscape Corporation (2003-); Samuel, Son & Co.
-Limited (2007-); UBS Bank (Canada) (2009-); Canada-India Business Council (C-IBC) (2009-) and Toronto Leadership Centre (formerly The Toronto International Leadership Centre for Financial Sector Supervision) (1998-).
-He is on the International Advisory Council of the Guanghua School of Management, Peking University (2007-), and the Advisory Boards of the St. Petersburg University School of Management (1996-); Fundação Dom Cabral (FDC) (2009-); and The CEO of the Year Award (co-sponsored by The Caldwell Partners Amrop International, the National Post and the CTV Television Network) (1992-); and a member of the Asia Pacific Foundation of Canada’s (APF Canada) Futures Group on Asia (2011-).
+In addition to being a faculty member at York University, Dean Horváth is currently a Director of Inscape Corporation (2003-); UBS Bank (Canada) (2009-); Canada-India Business Council (C-IBC) (2009-) and Toronto Centre for Global Leadership in Financial Supervision (1998-).
+He is on the International Advisory Council of the Guanghua School of Management, Peking University (2007-), and the Advisory Boards of the St. Petersburg University School of Management (1996-); Fundação Dom Cabral (2009-); Canada’s Outstanding CEO of the Year Award program (co-sponsored by Caldwell Partners, the National Post and BNN Television Network) (1992-); and the QS World University Rankings (2017-).
 He is a Co-Founder of The Czech Management Centre, Prague, The Czech Republic (1990), and of the International Management Centre, Hungary (now part of the Central European University in Budapest) (1989).
-He is a former Director of a number of organizations, including Dofasco Inc. (1995-2006) and Credit Suisse First Boston Canada (1994-1999).
-In 1995, he was appointed as a Fellow of the World Economic Forum.
+He is a former Director of numerous companies, including Samuel, Son & Co.
+Limited (2007-2018), Westport Innovations Inc. (2001-2016), Dofasco Inc. (1995-2006) and Credit Suisse First Boston Canada (1994-1999).
+In 1995, he was appointed as a Fellow of the World Economic Forum (1995-2005).

 2014 Selected by The Toronto Star as one of the 180 most important people, past and present, who helped shape the City of Toronto since its founding